 “Music has healing power.
 It has the ability to take people out of themselves for a few hours.” – Elton John

-Armed with a project grant from The Hospital Research Foundation (THRF) and the Centre for Creative Health* (CCH), Adelaide University’s music therapist Dr Patsy Tan is lifting patients’ lives with music.
+Armed with a project grant the Centre for Creative Health (CCH) and The Hospital Research Foundation (THRF) Group*, Adelaide University’s music therapist Dr Patsy Tan is lifting patients’ lives with music.

 Dr Tan is focusing on music therapy as an intervention in clinical practice to alleviate pain and anxiety for post-operative patients at the Royal Adelaide Hospital (RAH).

 “Music therapy intervention has an important role to play because of its positive influence on pain and physiologic effects on the body,” Dr Tan said.

 “I believe music therapy will decrease the perception of pain and anxiety in patients, improve quality of life and reduce hospital stays.